 - These funds may be used to support the student while undertaking the proposed project AND to offset reasonable project costs

 - Types of allowable expenses include travel to project site, living expenses that would enable the student to participate in the project, programming support, materials and supplies, etc.

 - Reimbursement of living expenses may be taxable.
 Software and capital equipment are almost never funded.
 Items that cost $500 or more with a useful life of one year or more must be purchased with a University purchase requisition and will remain the property of the University.

 - If funds are being sought from other sources, state the source and potential amount of such funding.

 - Additionally, each application must by supported by two letters – one letter of support from a Penn mentor (faculty or staff), and one letter of support from a proposed project affiliate in the host community.
 Once you have arranged for these letters, complete the recommendation section of the Hassenfeld Foundation Social Impact Grant for each.
 Provide contact information for each writer, and they will be prompted to upload the letters of support.
-These letters must also be received by Penn’s Deadline of March 8, 2020.
+These letters must also be received by Penn’s (anticipated) Deadline of March 14, 2021.

 - One letter of support should come from a Penn mentor (faculty or staff) and should discuss the project’s feasibility and the adequacy of the applicant’s/applicants’ preparation to complete it.
 It should also outline ways in which the applicant (or team of applicants) will be mentored over the course of the project and beyond.